Sue Bruce profile

 Sue has held a number of senior positions, serving in the Strathclyde Regional Education Directorate until local government re-organisation in 1996 after which she held the post of Depute Director of Education with East Ayrshire Council.
 In 2000 she joined East Dunbartonshire Council initially as Strategic Director responsible for Education, Housing, Social Work and Cultural Services and had a corporate lead role in social inclusion and equalities.

-She has wide ranging interests, has served on a number of external boards and has worked on several national and international initiatives.
+She has wide ranging interests, has served on a number of external boards including currently the Scottish Council for Development and Industry (SCDI) and Young Scot, has worked on several national and international initiatives and is a Burgess of the Guild of the City of Aberdeen.

 M. Phil.
 Politics/Government - University of Strathclyde;